Assisted Robotic Surgery for Total Joint Procedures

 Orthopedic robotic technology uses either a preoperative CT scan or a series of x-rays to render a three- and four-dimensional digital view of the knee.
 This provides an accurate view to assist your surgeon in designing a personalized plan based on the specifics of your individual knee anatomy for optimal mechanical alignment.
 The assisted-robotic technology functions like a high-tech GPS system utilizing optical trackers and cameras to determine the position of your knee in space.
 Throughout the procedure, the robot provides a real-time view of the knee to assist the surgeon if necessary to ensure accuracy and precision in the placement of the implant.

-Physicians Who Specialize in Robotic Joint Replacement
+Robotic Joint Replacement Questions

 Orthopedic robotics is one tool to help the surgeon to align the knee to a patient’s anatomy.
 In the preoperative planning process, a series of x-rays build a multi-dimensional model of the knee, which allows your surgeon to determine the size of implant, as well as the best location to make bone cuts for mechanical alignment.
 Everyone’s knee is different.
 ORA strives for the best and most natural knee possible.